ender1311/minions_store/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is an eCommerce project.
-It is based on the Minions characters created by Illumination.
 User can browse different departments of the store through the navbar.
 User can add items to the cart.
 User can remove individual items from the cart or remove all items from the cart.
+Responsive elements helps user know quantity of items that have been added.
 Purchase is done via stripe.

-Responsive elements helps user know quantity of items that have been added.
+Theme: It is based on the Minions characters created by Illumination.
 [![Product Name Screen Shot][product-screenshot]](https://ender1311.github.io/minions_store/dist/)